Ancient Greek Political Thought and the model of Roman Government Influenced America’s Foundations

 I. Plato’s Mixed Government

 Ancient Greek philosophers created the concept of separation of powers, an idea integral to the government of the United States.
 The Greeks developed other ideas that would be central to the American Constitution.
-Despite the vast cultural achievements of the Greek world, the greatest legacy of Ancient Greece was in the intellectual tradition philosophy.
-Many of the philosophers developed political ideas that would later influence the development of the United States of America, over two thousand years later.
+Of the many cultural achievements of the Greek world, the greatest legacy of Ancient Greece was philosophy.
+Political ideas developed that would later influence the development of the United States of America, over two thousand years later.

 Plato (c.
 427-328 BC) wrote about the importance of mixed government, an idea that is fundamental to both the development of the separation of powers and the Constitution.
 Plato believed that all forms of government that existed in his time had specific strengths and weaknesses.
-In The Republic, Plato wrote about the benefits and drawbacks of each form of government.
-Plato wrote that oligarchy, rule by rich elites, could capably manage a state due to competition between members of the aristocracy, but Plato criticized this “rule by the few,” because money was the basis for power, and greed driving factor.
+In The Republic, Plato wrote about the benefits and drawbacks of each form.
+Oligarchy, rule by rich elites, could capably manage a state due to competition between members of the aristocracy, but Plato criticized this “rule by the few,” because money was the basis for power, and greed a driving factor.
 Democratic governance was able to able satisfy the voice of the people, but Plato attacked democracy in The Republic by calling it indecisive, disunified, and prone to political decline.
 To Plato, tyranny (rule by one man) was effective and efficient, but a tyrannical government could suffer abuse and depredation by an unjust ruler.
-In Plato’s later work, The Laws, Plato discussed how a state that combined elements of oligarchy, democracy, and tyranny would be less prone to the respective weaknesses of these three forms of government.
-In The Laws, Plato strongly advocates this amalgamate state; he calls for the creation of a state with a “mixed form of government.”
+In his later work, The Laws, Plato discussed how a state that combined elements of oligarchy, democracy, and tyranny would be less prone to the respective weaknesses of these three forms of government.
+In The Laws, Plato strongly advocates this amalgamate state; he calls for the creation of a “mixed form of government.”
 Plato writes: